 When it comes to choosing between lead and steel shot, there are many factors to consider before you start throwing pellets downrange.
 Today we will examine this debate including why it is even a thing in the first place.

 Why is lead shot illegal to use in most cases?

 To understand why this is even a debate, it is important to understand why the federal government decided to ban the use of lead shotshells.
 Basically, the U.S. Fish and Wildlife Service did a series of studies that showed ducks and other waterfowl were ingesting pellets that failed to find the mark, resulting in lead poisoning for some birds.
-In 2000, U.S. Fish and Wildlife estimated the ban on steel shot had saved approximately 1.4 million ducks from a poisoned fate just in the 1997 season alone.
+In 2000, U.S. Fish and Wildlife estimated the ban on lead shot had saved approximately 1.4 million ducks from a poisoned fate just in the 1997 season alone.

 While we generally talk about steel vs lead as it relates to waterfowl, the use of steel has taken off a bit since the ban was first put in place.
 To the point some hunters even prefer it for some upland birds like pheasants.
 It's probably safe to say none of that would have ever happened had the harmful effects of lead not been discovered.

 And while there are alternative non-toxic shot options like tungsten and bismuth which have proven popular, steel shot is probably still the most popular ammo choice.
 Especially for anyone hunting a protected wetlands area.